matheusschreiber/bet-app/README.md

 > Its designed for Android use only.

-> The UI is in Brazilian Portuguese 🇧🇷
+> The UI is in brazilian portuguese 🇧🇷

 ## Usage